The Importance of Rest: An Anxiety Therapist in Madison, WI talks about why it’s not that simple

 I work with women and Highly Sensitive People to help untangle uncomfortable feelings in order to make room for things like rest.

-I’m a psychotherapist based in Madison, WI and licensed in Wisconsin and Massachusetts.
+I’m a psychotherapist based in Madison, WI and licensed in Wisconsin, Washington, DC, and Massachusetts.
 A graduate of Smith College School for Social Work, my experience and training has taught me that the things underneath the surface have a big influence.

 In addition to counseling for anxiety, I also provide depression therapy and therapy for the Highly Sensitive Person.
-I offer telehealth therapy throughout Wisconsin and online therapy in Boston and throughout Massachusetts.
+I offer telehealth therapy throughout Wisconsin, virtual therapy in Washington, DC, and online therapy in Boston and throughout Massachusetts.

 Previous